mvtea/mvtea.github.io/_pages/about.md

 I spent my first two years as an undergrad working on simulations of the **Solar Gravitational Lens (SGL)** under the guidance of Dr. Seth Redfield.
 I've since transitioned to high-energy observation, and am currently studying **black hole binaries in the local universe** with *Chandra*.
 Please see my [Research](mvtea.github.io/research) page for more information.

-I've been the **Student Director of Van Vleck Observatory** at Wesleyan since 2019, and am a **co-founder of WesAstro**, Wesleyan's astronomy club, alongside Benjamin C.O.
-Martinez (B.A.
-'21) and Gilberto Garcia (B.A.
-'20).
+I've been the **Student Director of Van Vleck Observatory** at Wesleyan since 2019, and am involved in a few astronomy outreach projects on campus as well.
 To hear more about this and other public projects I'm involved in, please see my [Outreach](mvtea.github.io/outreach) page.
 My teaching experience, among other things, can be found on my [CV](mvtea.github.io/cv).

 Broadly speaking, I'm interested in gravity, both in theory and observation.
 In particular, I look forward to pursuing opportunities dealing with both astrophysical and theoretical black hole physics, multi-messenger / gravitational wave astronomy, and the role compact objects can play in constraining a theory of quantum gravity.